marcushellberg/vaadin-tips/readme.md

 ### Use constants for View names

 Define your view names in constants to avoid making typos.
-In this project, I created a custom annotation `ViewConfig` that I used to store the view name, display name (for the menu and page title) and the creation modes (I'll cover creation styles shortly).
-The main thing to keep in mind is that *you do not want to be typing view names by hand in every place you use them.*
+In this project, I created a custom annotation `ViewConfig` that I used to store the view name, display name (for the menu and page title) and the creation modes (I'll cover creation modes shortly).
+The main thing to keep in mind is that **you do not want to be typing view names by hand in every place you use them.**

 See `OrdersView` for an example use of how I've used the `ViewConfig` annotation.
 The metadata is then used in `AwesomeApp.addView` to both register the view to the `Navigator` and to add it to the navigation bar.